Nuclear option: Rationale for change

-The Democrats' stated motivation for this change was expansion of filibustering by Republicans during the Obama administration, in particular blocking three nominations to the United States Court of Appeals for the District of Columbia Circuit.
+The Democrats' stated motivation for this change was the perceived expansion of filibustering by Republicans during the Obama administration, in particular blocking three nominations to the United States Court of Appeals for the District of Columbia Circuit.
 Republicans had asserted that the D.C.
 Circuit was underworked, and also cited the need for cost reduction by reducing the number of judges in that circuit.
 At the time of the vote, 59 executive branch nominees and 17 judicial nominees were awaiting confirmation.